 25. Locate Important Documents and Renew Licenses If Needed

-Locate important documents and licenses to complete your little one's paperwork and add him or her to your health insurance plan.
+Locate important documents and licenses to complete your little one's paperwork and add him to your health insurance plan.
 If you need to update licenses, passports, or other documentation, do so ahead of time to save yourself a massive headache later.

 Learn more about what to expect and how to prepare in 10 Questions First-time Parents Ask About Their Baby's Paperwork.